1: Are You There?

 Answer:Answer:

-You can create your own function by putting an expression (for example, ⍳10) in curly brackets (for example, {⍳10}).
-Within this expression (in our example, ⍳10), any (omega, the right-most letter of the Greek alphabet) is replaced by the argument to the right of the closing curly bracket ( } ).
+You can create your own function by putting an expression in curly brackets.
+For example, the expression 2+3 becomes the function {2+3}.
+Within this function, any (omega, the right-most letter of the Greek alphabet) is replaced by the argument to the right of the closing curly bracket ( } ).

 For example, a function that multiplies its argument by two could be written {2×⍵}, so {2×⍵} 5 gives 10.

-Using what you learnt in problem 6, write a function that gives an identity matrix of the given size.
+Using what you learnt in problem 6, write a function that takes an HTML tag name and creates the HTML tag.
 For example:

 Answer:Answer: